-The climate of Surat is mind due to its nearness to the Arabia Sea.
-There is not much change in the winter and summer temperature, which ranges between 10°C to 38°C. Although one can visit Surat in any season, the best time to do so would be between October and March.
-Average rainfall of Surat district is 1570.42 mm and last season average rainfall is 989.1mm.
+The climate of Surat is mild due to its nearness to the Arabia Sea.
+There is not much change in the winter and summer temperature, which ranges between 10°C to 42°C. Although one can visit Surat in any season, the best time to do so would be between October and March.
+Average rainfall of last 1 years in Surat district is 1453.01 mm and last season average rainfall was 1448.60 mm.